Ecstasy and shrooms

 It’s worth emphasizing that psychedelics, especially when combined with other drugs like MDMA, can provoke powerful and challenging states of mind.
 Those with a personal or family history of mental illness or health concerns should seriously consider the risks associated with psychedelics and MDMA.

-How Long Does Hippie Flipping Last?
+How Long Does Hipping Flipping Last?

 The length of your hippie flip depends on how you timed your two doses.
 The effects of mushrooms typically last four to six hours from the initial dosing, and MDMA’s duration generally falls between three and six hours.
+Both magic mushrooms and molly have different onset times as well; it can take up to 30 to 60 minutes to feel the effects of psilocybin mushrooms.
+MDMA can kick in a little faster, between 30 and 45 minutes.

 So, depending on when you decide to add MDMA to your mushroom trip, the experience could be anywhere from six to twelve hours.
 Although the effects may fully taper off after half a day, some people report feeling some lingering side effects—like lethargy, gloominess, or headaches—for a day or two.